architkiran/Blockchain-Based-Voting-/README.md

 <h1> BlockChain Based Voting System </h1>
 This project aims to create a secure voting system which stores each vote as a block with a hash code generated and each vote creates a new transcation.
 The Votes block details can be viewed in the Ganache framework.
 The Etereum account can be choosen from the Ganache framework as it simulates a Ethereum Wallet.

 <h1>Required framewoek:</h1>
--Download node.js<br>
+- Download node.js<br>
--Download Ganache (Truffle will be done in terminal in your project directorty)<br>
+- Download Ganache (Truffle will be done in terminal in your project directorty)<br>
--Remix IDE (Google)<br>
+- Remix IDE (Google)<br>
+- Download sqlite3 <br>

 <h1>Steps to start with the project:</h1>
 1. Create a folder with any name of choice and open that in VS code.<br>